Billions of tonnes of food going to waste? Sounds like a supermarket’s dream. So why the long faces guys?

 While they were lamenting the terrible state of affairs — and make no mistake it is a terrible state — and insinuating blame on consumers, the journalist pawns either forgot to mention or merely glossed over the following points:

 - Mention was made of the colossal percentage of food that is rejected by supermarkets because it’s not visually appealing.
 The implication was that the supermarkets are doing us a service by disposing of knobbly veg before I am horrified by it on the shelf.
 But nobody at ADSA or Tesco et al asked me if I was happy to buy an English russet with imperfect skin.
-100% of my organic fruit and veg comes from Riverford and it’s always choc full of the mis-shapen reality called “nature”.
+My organic fruit and veg intake comes from Riverford and it’s always choc full of the mis-shapen reality called “nature”.
 Still tastes the same (actually, no, it tastes better).

 - Supermarket fruit and veg is available year-round.
 Conversely, my fruit and veg is seasonal so I get to enjoy different flavours at different times of year.
 Strawberries in December?
 No thanks.
 Seasonal offerings usually benefit from lower transport costs.